paulwizviz/learn-fabric/README.md

 # Overview

-This project contains my analysis with working examples to dissect the inner workings and techniques to build applications based on Ethereum.
+This project contains my analysis with working examples to dissect the inner workings and techniques to build applications based on Hyperledger Fabric.

 ## Topics